 The Holy Spirit is as much God as the Father and Jesus.
 [Acts 5:3-4] He is the third person of the Holy Trinity.
 This is why Christians are baptized in the name of the Father, the Son and the Holy Spirit.
 [Matthew 28:19] He is sent by God to believers to be with us forever as our helper, to guide us into all truth, to show us things to come, to teach us all things and to remind us of Jesus’ teachings.
 [John 14:26; 1 Corinthians 6:19; John 16:13]

 As soon as you receive Christ into your life, i.e. you are born again by confessing Him to be your Lord and Saviour; the Holy Spirit comes to live in you.
 [Galatians 3:2; 2 Corinthians 1:22; Ephesians 1:13] He affirms (together with our spirit) that we are God’s children (having been born again).
 [Romans 8:16] We therefore have inner peace in the knowledge that we have received salvation.

 Although He lives in the believer as soon as he receives Christ, there is also a second level of the believer’s walk with the Holy Spirit.
 This is when He (the Holy Spirit) comes upon the believer (or “in fills”) the believer.
 This is when the Holy Spirit provides the believer with power to witness for Jesus Christ.
 [Acts 1:8] The sign that the Holy Spirit has “come upon” you is the ability to speak in tongues.
 [Acts 2:4]

 It is also at this level that the born again believer is enabled by the Holy Spirit to operate in those spiritual gifts granted to him.
 There are nine different types of spiritual gifts that the Holy Spirit distributes to believers as He deems fit.
 Each believer is granted a gift or gifts so that we can help each other.
-[1 Corinthians 12:4-11] These gifts are: the ability to give wise advice, special knowledge, great faith, healing, the power to perform miracles, the ability to prophesy, the discerning of spirits, the ability to speak in tongues, and the ability to interpret tongues.
+[1 Corinthians 12:4-11] These gifts are: the ability to give wise advice, special knowledge, great faith, healing, power to perform miracles, ability to prophesy, discerning of spirits, ability to speak in tongues, and the ability to interpret tongues.